umich-michr/TypeIO/README.md

 ### Under The Hood

 TypeIO uses a resultsContainer that the user provides to store results.
 The container can be any block element with an id attribute.
-Inside of the container, TypeIO creates two elements, a visible *<ul>*, and an invisible *<select>*.
-The *<ul>* is used to hold the visible results that the user sees.
-The *<select>* holds the same selected data, but is invisible and is added to support form submissions.
+Inside of the container, TypeIO creates two elements, a visible *&lt;ul&gt;*, and an invisible *&lt;select&gt;*.
+The *&lt;ul&gt;* is used to hold the visible results that the user sees.
+The *&lt;select&gt;* holds the same selected data, but is invisible and is added to support form submissions.
 The example below shows how TypeIO renders in the background (markup) two results selected - Arizona and Massachusetts:

 ```
 <div id="resultsContainer">